EndEnderman/Text-RPG-Battle-2.0/README.md

 # Text-RPG-Battle-2.0
-rework of my first text RPG battle and some new features.
+Rework of my first text RPG battle program and with some new features.
 Link: https://repl.it/@realendenderman/Text-RPG-Battle-20